buster2002/DE_P_2/README.md

 In this project, I will apply what I have learned on data modeling with Apache Cassandra and complete an ETL pipeline using Python.
 To complete the project, I will need to model my data by creating tables in Apache Cassandra to run queries.
 They have provided me with a project template that takes care of all the imports and provides a structure for ETL pipeline I'd need to process this data.
 ## Datasets
-For this project, I am working with one dataset ‘event_data’.
+For this project, I am working with one dataset â€˜event_dataâ€™.
 The directory of CSV files partitioned by date.
 Here are examples of filepaths to two files in the dataset:
 - event_data/2018-11-08-events.csv
 - event_data/2018-11-09-events.csv